AlexsLemonade/scpca-downstream-analyses/README.md

 The two example `_filtered.rds` files were both processed using the [`scpca-nf` workflow](https://github.com/AlexsLemonade/scpca-nf/blob/main/examples/README.md).
 Therefore, if you would like to test this workflow using the example data, you can continue to the next step, running the workflow, without modifying the config file.

-The config file also contains processing parameters like cutoffs for minimum genes detected, minimum unique molecular identifiers (UMI) per cell, etc.
+The config file also contains additional processing parameters like cutoffs for minimum genes detected, minimum unique molecular identifiers (UMI) per cell, etc.
 We have set default values for these parameters.
-Learn more about the [processing parameters](./additional-docs/additional-parameters.md#core-analysis-parameters) and how to modify them.
+Learn more about the [additional processing parameters](./additional-docs/additional-parameters.md#core-analysis-parameters) and how to modify them.

 See the [processing information documentation](./additional-docs/processing-information.md) for more information on the individual workflow steps and how the parameters are used in each of the steps.